A Letter to my British Friends

 At a time when hate and violence are spreading again across our societies, we need to remember this dark past and build on the achievements of Europe, not undermine them.
 Yes, the European Union is imperfect.
-It has a democratic deficit, it forces technocratic rules on its member states and creates social distortions by promoting free markets without protecting the weakest members of society.
+It has a democratic deficit, it forces technocratic rules on its member states, and it creates social distortions by promoting free markets without protecting the weakest members of society.
 But it is precisely because of these imperfections that Europe needs you.

-Britain always has been at the forefront of positive change in Europe: it brought immense wealth to Europe by fostering the industrial revolution, it remained a shining light for democracy while other European countries plunged into dictatorships in the 1930s and 1940s and its major cities are some of the most multicultural places in the world that embrace diversity and show the rest of us how to live together.
+Britain has always been at the forefront of positive change in Europe: it brought immense wealth to Europe by fostering the industrial revolution, it remained a shining light for democracy while other European countries plunged into dictatorships in the 1930s and 1940s, and its major cities are some of the most multicultural places in the world that embrace diversity and show the rest of us how to live together.
 For all these reasons Britain’s place is not outside of the EU but it must be at the center of the ambitious European project.
 Only with your help, can we realise its full potential.

 As I (ironically) sit in Brussels and watch the referendum unfolding today, I’m more nervous than I have ever been about any kind of vote.
 Your choice today will shape the history of Europe and the live of many generations to come.
-Certainly, I can and will not tell you what is good or bad for your country.
-Too many people have already pretended that they know the precise facts and numbers even though the consequences of Brexit would be completely uncertain.
+Certainly, I can and will not tell you what is good or bad for your country; too many people have already pretended that they know the precise facts and numbers even though the consequences of Brexit would be completely uncertain.
 But for the sake of Europe, I hope that you will choose to stay.
 Europe needs you more than you realise!

-Much love from the continent, Björn
+Much love from the continent,